Friday 7 August, 8 PM

 Copyright © 2020.
 This livestream and digital recording was produced by special arrangement with the playwright, Edward Allan Baker.
 No part of this livestream and digital recording may be reproduced, distributed, or transmitted in any form or by any means, including embedding, external recording, or other electronic, digital, or mechanical methods, without the prior written permission of the playwright, except for websites operated and run by Bristol Old Vic and Bristol Old Vic Theatre School and certain other noncommercial uses permitted by copyright law.

-Tune in from 7.45pm on each day to see behind the scenes on the shows!
+Tune in from 7.45pm on each day to see behind the scenes on the shows.
+Please note that you will need to follow the links below to watch on YouTube.

 Many thanks to our sponsors